Here is a great post from the Agora forums posted back in Feb 2014 by DrMDA.

 This is used where timeliness is a factor and the parcel could not be delivered due to a variety of circumstances, such as resource issues.

-The reverse knock and talk is when investigators contact the individuals at the address on the label of the parcel containing the drugs.
+The reverse knock and talk are when investigators contact the individuals at the address on the label of the parcel containing the drugs.

 Generally, the name will be fictitious.